adelheidsoftware/adelheid-website-11ty/src/about.md

 ## Our Team

-Adelheid Software is currently a one-person team, but we are actively seeking talented individuals to join our ranks.
-We are particularly interested in collaborating with an artist who shares our passion for creating immersive and meaningful experiences.
+Adelheid Software is currently a one-person team, but we are actively seeking a talented artiost to join our ranks.
+If you are someone who shares our passion for creating immersive and meaningful experiences, don't hesitate to get in touch.

 ### Get Involved